See the detailed specifications with the manual for our advanced imaging camera.

 This filter is fragile and should not be touched.

 Image Treatment with ImageJ

 A complete ImageJ installation is included on the NeutronOptics software CD under "Extras".
-Just copy the ImageJ folder to your C: disk and launch ImageJ to set defaults and update ImageJ.
+Copy the ImageJ folder to your C: disk & launch ImageJ to set defaults and update ImageJ.